PreziosiRaffaele/apex-course/modules/intro-to-apex.md

 ### Object-Oriented
 It is programming paradigm that organizes software design around objects, that are instances of classes.
 Based of the four pillars: encapsulation, inheritance, polymorphism, and abstraction.
+More details will be explained in the OOP module.

 ## Why Apex Exists
 - Extend Salesforce beyond declarative point-and-click tools.